sasilver75/obsidian/Courses/Misc Tutorials/Zero to Master PyTorch for Deep Learning.md

 # 5. PyTorch Going Modular

-This section asnwers the question: How do I turn my notebook into Python scripts?
+This section answers the question: How do I turn my notebook into Python scripts?

 # 6. PyTorch Transfer Learning